CUFP/cufp.org/site/2017/call-for-tutorials.md

 * Other minor information which will help us market your tutorial.

 Tutorials should be submitted using the following talk submission form.
-**Deadline for submission is May 25, 2017.** Notification of acceptance is two weeks later.
+**Deadline for submission is Jun 18th, 2017.** Notification of acceptance is two weeks later.

 ## Tutorial Agreement